techlahoma/board_meetings/2018/04_april_minutes.md

 * Kimberly Collins

-February minutes are approved without objection.
+March minutes are approved without objection.

 Tatiana resigned from the board.